 Let’s continue with the discussion of the board committees and the possible ways to quantify their performance.

 Other topics discussed below include:

 - KPIs for Business Resiliency Plans

-- Best Practices for Measurement
+- Best Practices for Measurement in GRC domain

 - Balanced Scorecard for Corporate Governance